 The parents’ questionnaire will be used to collect information on children’s socio-demographic characteristics, parental background, home learning environment, early childhood education participation and community characteristics.

 The staff questionnaire will be used to gather information on staff background and the early childhood education participation and experiences of the child.

-The International Early Learning and Child Well-being Study will sample at least 3 000 children in at least 200 settings per country and with up to 15 children per setting.
-An international comparative Study, it will be based on nationally representative samples of children.
+The International Early Learning and Child Well-being Study will sample at least 3 000 children in at least 200 settings per country and up to 15 children per setting.
+As an international comparative Study, it will be based on nationally representative samples of children.
 To meet those requirements, a two-stage probability sampling design will be implemented in participating countries.
 In the first stage, a random sample of centres within a country will be selected, and in the second stage, children will be randomly selected from the list of children who meet the given requirements within each of the selected settings.
 These sampling activities will be coordinated and monitored in order to ensure the quality and comparability of the national samples.

 The survey will provide a comprehensive overview of children’s cognitive and social and emotional development and environment through direct and indirect assessment.